Skip to main content

 Huey Piano Smith

 Pianist, band leader, session musician and song writer Huey Pierce "Piano" Smith was born in New Orleans on January 26, 1934.
 He was influenced by New Orleans innovator Professor Longhair, and his music included elements of boogie woogie, jazz and rhythm and blues.
 He wrote his first song when aged eight.
 By 15 he was performing in clubs with his partner Eddie Jones (“Guitar Slim”).
 In 1955 he was playing piano in Little Richards’ band.
 He can be heard playing on many New Orleans recordings of 1955-1957 including “I hear you knocking” by Smiley Lewis.
 He is regarded as one of the creators of New Orleans rock and roll music, and formed The Clowns in 1957 with Bobby Marchan, Curley Moore, John Williams and Gerri Hall.
+The personnel of the Clowns changed from time to time as members left to pursue individual careers.

 Huey Pierce “Piano” Smith died of natural causes in Baton Rouge, Louisiana on 13 February, 2023, age 89.